-A key component of the 2017-2021 Compensation Program was a one-time grant of Common Shares through the EPSP (for Canadian participants) and RSUs through the EIP (for U.S. participants) with a vesting period of five years, with 15% vesting on August 31, 2017 and 21.25% for each year thereafter through to December 31, 2021, and the vesting of each annual tranche being conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year.
+A key component of the 2017-2021 Compensation Program was a one-time grant of Common Shares through the EPSP (for Canadian participants) and restricted share units ("RSUs") through the EIP (for U.S. participants) with a vesting period of five years, with 15% vesting on August 31, 2017 and 21.25% for each year thereafter through to December 31, 2021, and the vesting of each annual tranche being conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year.

 In late 2021 and early 2022, the Board, through the then Corporate Governance and Compensation Committee, engaged Meridian to conduct a review of, and to provide recommendations in respect of the design of the Corporation's annual incentive plan ("AIP") and long-term incentive plan ("LTIP").
 Meridian reviewed the Corporation's AIP and LTIP programs against market peers to evaluate market practices with respect to types of pay vehicles utilized, incentive compensation program designs, performance metrics and pay mix.
-The peer group identified for the purposes of the review was comprised of:
+The peer group identified for the purposes of the review based on entities that operate in a similar industry to the Corporation and which have comparable size, scope and/or geographic reach and which otherwise were viewed as appropriate when considering executive compensation matters.
+This group was comprised of:

-Artisan Partners Asset Management Inc.

-Canaccord Genuity Group Inc.
+Artisan Partners Asset Management Inc. Canaccord Genuity Group Inc. Evercore Inc. Lazard Ltd. Onex Corporation Sculptor Capital Management Inc.

-Evercore Inc.

-Lazard Ltd.

-Onex Corporation

-Sculptor Capital Management Inc.